nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 #### Save

-Save is split into two parts, saving the build names and saving the components of the build.
+Save is divided into two parts, saving the build names and saving the components of the build.

 ![](images/StorageSaveBuildSequence.png)

-The `saveBuild()` method is called when the user adds a build.
-The `saveBuild()` method writes the build names in the `BuildManager` object into the text file with the path `BUILD_FILE_PATH`.
-Same process applies to the method `deleteBuild()` when the user deletes a build.
+When the user adds a new build, it will be read by in the `readline()` method, which will then be passed to the `mainParseAdd()` method in the `Parser` class to check if the build name is valid.
+If the build name is empty, `BlankStringException` will be thrown.
+Also, if the build name is similar to the name of an existing build or the name of text file with the path `BUILD_FILE_PATH`, `DuplicateBuildException` and `InvalidBuildException` will be thrown respectively.
+Otherwise, the `saveBuild()` method will be called.
+The `saveBuild()` method will then write the build names in the `BuildManager` object into the text file with the path `BUILD_FILE_PATH`.
+If the file directory does not exist, `createFileDirectory()` will be called to create the file directory.
+If the text file does not exist, `createFile()` will be called to create the text file with the path `BUILD_FILE_PATH`.

 ![](images/StorageSaveComponentSequence.png)

-The `saveComponent()` method is called when the user adds or delete a component to a build.
+Similar to the saving of build, when the user adds a new component, it will be read by the `readline()` method, but it will be passed to the `parseAdd()` method in `EditParser` class instead.
+If the input parameters are empty or number of parameters that are being inputted exceed the required number of parameters, `BlankStringException` and `ArrayIndexOutOfBoundException` will be thrown respectively.
+Otherwise, the `saveComponent()` method will be called.
 The `saveComponent()` method writes the components of the build into the text file with the path `COMPONENT_FILE_PATH`.
+If the file directory does not exist, `createFileDirectory()` will be called to create the file directory.
-If the text file does not exist, the `saveComponent()` method will create a new text file with the path `COMPONENT_FILE_PATH`.
+If the text file does not exist, `createFile()` will be called to create a new text file with the path `COMPONENT_FILE_PATH`.